jvilders/Dummy-cli/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `dummy-clicli` for local development.
+Here's how to set up `dummyclicli` for local development.
 Using of pipenv is highly recommended.

 1. Clone your fork locally::